Wednesday, October 21, 2015

 East Side Gallery on a stretch of Inner Wall

 Our hotel was located in Friedrichshain, close enough to trains and trams to get us round the many top sights of Berlin.
 Although considered a trendy boho area, the walk to the station required a dash past some locals who neither knew nor cared about this designation.
 One young couple begged pleadingly for coins with a cup curiously marked (in bold letters) “F*** You”; another meowed for attention.
+Lost souls, all.
 The area is also home to other contrasts.
-The East Side Gallery, a stretch of the Berlin wall, is covered in memorable (some more than others!) artwork and the Oberbaumbrucke (1896), a stunning bridge with a confection of towers, turrets, archways and crenulated walls, typifies romantic Germany.
+The East Side Gallery, a stretch of the Berlin wall, is covered in memorable (some more than others!) artwork and the Oberbaumbrucke (1896), a stunning bridge with a confection of towers, turrets, archways and crenellated walls, typifies romantic Germany.

 Obviously a tourist hot-spot despite the rain